cmgoffena13/flasky/README.md

 - Currently working through Chapter 23, adding API functionality
 - Might look into adding more logging, tutorial skipped it and could add more detail than gunicorn/flask provides
 - Need postgres and elasticsearch locally installed, had issues with max mem for docker elasticsearch so kept local
-- Might explore a use-case for postgres stored procedure
+- Might explore a use-case for postgres stored procedures to put computation on the server side